 Let me tell you a secret.
 It’s sad but true, but customers don’t care about buying your product/service if it didn’t allow them to do something they couldn’t otherwise do as easily.

-They don’t care if you’ve been in business for thirty years, that you have six offices, or that you have 100 staff.
+Customers don’t care that you’ve been in business for thirty years, that you have six offices, or that you have 100 staff.
 What they want to know is whether what you’re selling makes their lives better – in whatever way they define ‘better’.